 Notes: The table shows the estimates from the latent model of a logistic regression.
 The data set contains author-year observations for those actively publishing economists who have not yet been in an editorial position up to the year before.
-The outcome variable is an indicator equal to 1 in the year in which an economist becomes editor or associate editor at a top-field journal, and zero otherwise.
-Standard errors in parentheses are clustered at the author-level.
+The outcome variable is an indicator equal to 1 in the year in which an economist becomes editor or associate editor at a top-field journal for the first time, and zero otherwise.
+Standard errors in parentheses are clustered at the author-level: \, \\, and \\\ represent significance at the 10%, 5%, and 1% levels.